Good Eats – The Keep

 Over the years, an astonishing array of terrific restaurants have occupied the space.
 La Boniche, which set the standard for casually fine dining in Greater Lowell, opened there before moving to the Merrimack Street location that’s now home to Lowell Burger Company.

 I still sigh in pleasure when I think of Luna d’Oro, which opened after La Boniche’s move.
 The restaurant was just a tad ahead of its time and never received the kind of local kudos it well deserved.
 When I worked in the Hub, I brought a variety of people to Luna d’Oro, including a Boston restaurant owner-friend or two.
 They were bowled over by the place.

 Ricardo’s Cafe Trattoria, owned and operated by the late Richard Rourke, brought a splash of Italian cuisine to the location and rightfully earned many fans over the years.
-When Ricardo’s closed last year, a hole was created in Lowell’s restaurant scene.
+When Ricardo’s closed in 2017, a hole was created in Lowell’s restaurant scene.

 But the food industry, like nature, abhors a vacuum.
 And it was only a matter of time before something else popped up in the near-legendary spot.
 This April, The Keep, without much fanfare, lowered its drawbridge.